Doctors Note Logo

 Eclampsia?
 Why Your Body Is Seizing & Medically Approved Next Steps

-Eclampsia is a life-threatening seizure in pregnancy caused by severe preeclampsia, and it needs immediate emergency care with magnesium sulfate, rapid blood pressure control, and often delivery; it can occur after 20 weeks, during labor, or even weeks postpartum.
+Eclampsia is a life-threatening pregnancy complication marked by seizures caused by severe preeclampsia.
+It requires immediate emergency treatment with magnesium sulfate, rapid blood pressure control, and often delivery of the baby.
+Eclampsia can occur after 20 weeks of pregnancy, during labor, or even weeks postpartum.

 answer background